-This year’s CODAME ART+TECH Festival, codenamed #ARTOBOTS, examines the ever expanding and ever more tangible sphere of robotics, automation, and artificial intelligence.
+This year’s ART+TECH Festival, codenamed #ARTOBOTS, examines the sphere of robotics, automation, and artificial intelligence.
+Through art, discussion, play and performance, CODAME probes these potentials.

 Automatons orchestrate much of our lives, from the artificial intelligences that translate our global conversations to the industrial robots that give us our digital toys.
 For many of us, this activity hums as background noise to our existence.
 Yet these processes in robotics, automation and artificial intelligence are already intimately entwined with our bodies and minds.